 Do I need to book to visit?

 Yes, to make sure we can offer our visitors a safe and enjoyable experience we are asking all visitors to book a timed entry slot in advance where you can select a date and time to visit the museum.
 This helps us manage the number of visitors at the museum and supports social distancing.
-In line with government regulations at present you must not mix indoors with people from another household (unless you have formed a support bubble).
+Pre-booking is highly recommended as we can’t guarantee for visitors who have not pre-booked.

 How much does it cost to enter?

 - £6.00 full price

 - £5.00 concessions (students, people with disabilities, 60+ in full time retirement, or registered unemployed)

 - £4.00 children (under 16, under 5s go free)